lihaoyi/macropy/readme.md

         return not self.__eq__(other)
 ```

 Whew, what a lot of boilerplate!
 This is clearly a pain to do, error prone to deal with, and violates [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself) in an extreme way: each member of the class (`x` and `y` in this case) has to be repeated _6_ times, with loads and loads of boilerplate.
+It is also **wrong**, so see if you can spot the bug in it!
 Given how tedious writing all this code is, it is no surprise that most python classes do not come with proper `__str__` or useful `__eq__` functions!
 With case classes, there is no excuse, since all this will be generated for you.

 Case classes also provide a convenient copy-constructor, which creates a shallow copy of the case class with modified fields, leaving the original unchanged: